axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

   </tr>
   <tr>
    <td>
-     Explaining the core of RADs and the idea that people come first.
+     Explaining the core of RADs and the idea that people comes first.
      <br>
      RADs can transform the Fiat models.
    </td>